Inside Ted Turner House: Vermejo Reserve Property Details (2026)

 Ted Turner owns approximately 2 million acres across the U.S. and Argentina.
 The land is managed by Turner Enterprises, Inc., with a focus on conservation and bison ranching.

-| Vermejo Reserve | New Mexico / Colorado | 558,000+ acres | High-end all-inclusive lodging (starts $1,300+ per person/night) | Largest contiguous private land holding in the U.S. Home to the historic Casa Grande mansion. |
+| Vermejo Reserve | New Mexico / Colorado | 558,000+ acres | High-end all-inclusive (Starts $1,500+ per night) | Largest contiguous private land holding in the U.S. Home to the historic Casa Grande mansion. |

-| Armendaris Ranch | New Mexico | 360,000 acres | Day tours/Hunts (tours start $350+) | Known for the Jornada bat cave, one of the largest bat flights in North America. |
+| Armendaris Ranch | New Mexico | 360,000 acres | Luxury Stays & Day Tours (Tours start $350+) | Famous for the Jornada lava flow bat cave, hosting one of the largest bat migrations in North America. |

-| Ladder Ranch | New Mexico | 156,000 acres | Private Home Buyout (starts $3,000+ per night for 4 people) | Features the Country House where Turner often stayed; designed by ex-wife Jane Fonda. |
+| Ladder Ranch | New Mexico | 156,000 acres | Private Eco-Lodging (Starts $3,000+ per night) | Focuses on extreme wildlife restoration (Bolson tortoises and Mexican gray wolves).
+Features the historic Country House. |

-| Flying D Ranch | Montana | 113,000 acres | No public accommodations | A major conservation property and a large part of the Greater Yellowstone Ecosystem; home to thousands of bison. |
+| Flying D Ranch | Montana | 113,600 acres | No public lodging (Hunting via outfitting only) | A massive working bison ranch and a vital part of the Greater Yellowstone Ecosystem. |

-| Snowcrest Ranch | Montana | 13,343 acres | No public accommodations | One of his preferred personal retreats in Montana. |
+| Snowcrest Ranch | Montana | 13,343 acres | Private (No public access) | One of Ted Turner’s favorite personal wilderness retreats in Montana. |

-| Z Bar Ranch | Kansas | 42,000 acres | Hunting through Turner Ranch Outfitting | Located in the Flint Hills region, used primarily for bison ranching. |
+| Z Bar Ranch | Kansas | 42,000 acres | Managed hunting access | Located in the unique Tallgrass Prairie of the Flint Hills; used primarily for bison conservation. |

-| Atlanta Office | Georgia | N/A (Building) | N/A | Headquarters of Turner Enterprises, Inc. and home to the Ted’s Montana Grill restaurant chain. |
+| Atlanta Office | Georgia | N/A (Building) | N/A | Corporate headquarters of Turner Enterprises, Inc. |

-Ted Turner Networth & House Worth
+Ted Turner Net Worth & House Worth

 My Final Remarks

-By the time I left Vermejo, it no longer felt like a billionaire’s estate—it felt like a quiet sanctuary shaped by someone who truly understands the power of nature.
-And maybe that’s the real answer to where Ted Turner lives now: wherever the land still feels wild, honest, and quietly alive.
-Homes like these are exactly what we love sharing at Opino Home, where homes aren’t just places & also celebrity home tour ,but reflections of the lives behind them.
+By the time I left Vermejo, it no longer felt like a billionaire’s estate.
+It felt like a quiet sanctuary built by someone who truly understands the power of nature.
+And maybe that is the real answer to where Ted Turner lives now.
+Wherever the land still feels wild, honest, and quietly alive.

 FAQs